lenaqr/notes-old/index.markdown

 title: Home
 ---

 Hi!
 Welcome to my website.
-It's still under construction, so there isn't much here yet.
+I might put more things here someday, but for now you may want one of the links in the top bar.